josip/minio-proxy/readme.md

 ## Generating ENC_KEY and HMAC_KEY

-You can generate valid keys for encryption using `gensecrets` provided in the repo.
-Both keys are 32bit bit passwords derived with `scrypt` using [recommended parameters](https://pkg.go.dev/golang.org/x/crypto/scrypt#Key).
+You can generate valid 32B keys for encryption using `gensecrets` tool provided in the repo.
+The tool generates random 8B passwords and hashes them using `scrypt` with [recommended parameters](https://pkg.go.dev/golang.org/x/crypto/scrypt#Key).

 To use and install the tool:
 ```